How to Take Communion at Home (Biblical, Simple, and Intimate)

 Instead of freedom, I found myself trapped in a cycle: trying to be the 'perfect Christian,' overthinking every decision, terrified of disappointing God, and exhausting myself with religious performance.
 And reading my Bible more?
 That wasn't fixing it.

 Then, everything changed through one simple practice that transformed my relationship with God forever.
 The Lord called me to 30 days of daily communion.
-Just me, my morning coffee, and a fresh revelation of what Jesus did for us.
+Just me, my morning coffee, and a fresh revelation of what Jesus did for me.
 No complicated rules.
 No lengthy Bible studies.
 No performance required.

 What happened next stunned me.
 Each morning, I'd end with one simple prayer: 'Lord, give me a deeper revelation of what your body and blood did for me.'